criblpacks/cribl-aws-bedrock-io/README.md

 ```

 * Copy the Role ARN after creation.

+## Configure Output Format

+Each data type can be configured to output data in either normalized JSON or Splunk (`_raw` + Splunk fields) format.
+Enable *only one* format for each pipeline.

 ## Configure your Destination/Update Pack Routes
 To ensure proper data routing, you must make a choice: retain the current setting to use the Default Destination defined by your Worker Group, or define a new Destination directly inside this pack and adjust the pack's route accordingly.